-A daily Abyanga practice restores the balance of the doshas and enhances well-being and longevity.
-Regular Abyanga is especially grounding and relaxing for Vata dosha imbalances, but everyone can benefit from this practice.
+A daily Abhyanga practice restores the balance of the doshas and enhances well-being and longevity.
+Regular Abhyanga is especially grounding and relaxing for Vata dosha imbalances, but everyone can benefit from this practice.
 Discover your dosha type here.

 Benefits of Abhyanga

 - Nourishes the entire body—decreases the effects of aging

 - Imparts muscle tone and vigor to the dhatus (tissues) of the body

 - Stimulates the internal organs of the body

 - Assists in elimination of impurities from the body